 Presents a thorough overview of the psychology of racial, ethnic, and minority issues in the United States, including contributions from social, developmental, methodological, clinical, industrial/organizational, and health, educational, school, and family psychology.

 Reference tool for social workers on topics ranging from international issues to ethical standards.
 Revised and new articles are added monthly.

 Indexes articles on marriage, divorce, family therapy, and other areas from the most important journals in the discipline.

 This data archive acquires, processes, and provides access to social science data for research and instruction.
 ICPSR data cover many disciplines, including political science, sociology, history, economics, gerontology, demography, criminal justice, public health, education, law, and international relations.

-First attempt since 1968 to describe the state of the art in all the fields encompassed within the social and behavioral sciences.
-Comprises 4,000 articles and includes 90,000 bibliographic references as well as comprehensive name and subject indexes.
+Describes the state of the art in all the fields encompassed within the social and behavioral sciences.
+Comprised of articles and bibliographic references, as well as comprehensive name and subject indexes.

 Encyclopedia covering the disciplines of sociology, political science, economics, anthropology, psychology and other fields.